 Last week, the company formed a venture with Lollapalooza producer C3 Presents to purchase Front Gate Tickets, based in Austin, Texas.

-Anschutz, 72, whose interests range from energy and farming to lodging to cinema chain Regal Entertainment Group (RGC), is ranked 39th on Forbes magazine’s list of the richest Americans, with wealth estimated at $7 billion.
+Anschutz, 72, whose interests range from energy and farming to lodging to cinema chain Regal Entertainment Group (RGC:US), is ranked 39th on Forbes magazine’s list of the richest Americans, with wealth estimated at $7 billion.

 His public holdings include a 78 percent voting stake in Regal Entertainment Group, the nation’s largest cinema chain, that is valued at $1.35 billion, based on the company’s regulatory filings and stock price.